pmcgrenery/WxBrief/README.md

 - **[Rainviewer API](https://rainviewer.com/api.html)** This API is entirely free.
 It is used to provide radar imagery, infrared satellite imagery and radar coverage mask.

 - **[Timezone DB API](https://timezonedb.com/api)** This API was used to get the UTC offset for the chosen airport.
 The API takes in the latitude and longitude and then supplies the UTC offset for that location.
 The API is entirely free but limited to 1 request per second.
-To avoid calling this API frequently the time is updated by an infinite loop in the code instead of calling the API at regular intervals.
+To avoid calling this API frequently, the time is updated by an infinite loop in the code instead of calling the API at regular intervals.

 - **[Aviation Weather Center API](https://www.aviationweather.gov/help/webservice)** This US government weather provider API was used to get the live SIGMETs to plot on the map.